 Tips and steps

 - Use puff pastry for the top.
-Or use a storebought pie crust if you want to stick with tradition.
+Or use a store-bought pie crust if you want to stick with tradition.
 Really.
-You don't have to add to the stressors around holidays by making a pie crust from scratch (although if you want to, you can learn how to make a savory crust in this Vegan Tikka Masala Pot Pie recipe and a gluten-free crust in this vegan French Onion Tart recipe).
+You don't have to add to the stressors around holidays by making a pie crust from scratch (although if you want to, you can learn how to make a divine vegan pie crust -- the recipe makes two vegan pie crusts -- or a gluten-free crust in this vegan French Onion Tart recipe).
 Keep in mind you are making most of this yourself, you're just making it easy on yourself.

 - The filling can't be simpler.
 You don't even need to make a roux, because the cashew cream (or pumpkin seed cream if you want this to be nut-free), will act as a nice thickener for the sauce.